ekamperi/ekamperi.github.io/_posts/2020-12-31-naive-bayes-classifier-in-tensorflow.md

 ### Construct the custom training loop

-This code block is probably the most important of the classifier.
-We create trainable Gaussian distributions with `tfd.MultivariateNormalDiag()`, whose parameters will be estimated by minimizing the negative log-likelihood.
+This code block is probably the single most important of the classifier.
+Here, we create trainable Gaussian distributions for the data set's features with `tfd.MultivariateNormalDiag()`.
+The distributions' parameters will be estimated by minimizing the negative log-likelihood, which is equivalent to maximizing the log-likelihood.

 {% highlight python %}
 {% raw %}